Want to give your dead plants a new lease of life? Here are some Quick Hacks for Dying Plants that’ll definitely help you out.

 8. Place the Plant at the Right Spot

-Sunlight is necessary for some plants and lack of sufficient light can result in stunted growth, weak stems, pale and small foliage, resulting in plants prone to pests and diseases.
+Sunlight is necessary for some plants, and lack of sufficient light can result in stunted growth, weak stems, pale and small foliage, resulting in plants being prone to pests and diseases.
 Move your sun-loving plants to the sunniest possible spot.

 9. Take Sensitive Plants Indoors

 Some plant varieties don’t perform well in direct sun.
 If you notice dry, bleached, and patchy foliage.
 It’s a sign of too much sun exposure; in that kind of situation, move your plant to a shaded spot or indoors.
 Also, it’s important to move sensitive plants indoors in winters.